srikanthkakumanu/DSA/newio/README.md

 ---

+I/O is classified as **block-oriented or stream-oriented**.
+Reading from or writing to a file is an example of block-oriented I/O. In constast, reading from keyboard or writing to a network connection is an example of stream-oriented I/O. **Stream I/O is often slower than block I/O**.

-The Java NIO (new input/output) defines **buffers** (**containers for data**) and other structures, mechanisms to support buffers.
+The Java NIO (new input/output) is introduced in JDK 1.4 and it defines **buffers** (**containers for data**) and other structures, mechanisms to support buffers.
 This Java NIO is an *alternative to standard IO and networking API's*.
 Java NIO offers a different I/O programming model than the traditional I/O APIs.
 Buffers are the foundation for NIO operations.

 - In the Java standard I/O API, we work with **byte streams and character streams**.
 In NIO, we work with **channels and buffers**.
 In NIO, Data is always read from a channel into a buffer, or written from a buffer to a channel.
 - The Java NIO enable us to do non-blocking I/O. For instance, a thread can ask a channel to read data into a buffer.
 While the channel reads data into the buffer, the thread can do something else.
 Once data is read into the buffer, the thread can then continue processing it.
 The same is true for writing data to channels.